weironghuang31/wadehuang36.github.io/_posts/2017-07-01-run-docker-command-inside-docker-container.md

 # this two commands took 1.5 minutes
 ```

 You can see there is a 2.5 minute difference.
-So this idea is tbe time saver for massive data operations of docker.
+So this idea is useful for massive data operations of docker.